 OMAR HAJ KADOUR/AFP/Getty Images)

-Al Qaeda is making steady gains in Syria.
-From its beginnings as a shadowy insurgent group to its evolution as a powerful military force in the civil war, the group's Syrian outfit has slowly but surely increased its influence in the country.
-And its patience is paying off.
-In January, al Qaeda's affiliate in northern Syria, Jabhat Fatah al-Sham (formerly known as Jabhat al-Nusra) merged with several other rebel groups in the area to become Hayat Tahrir al-Sham.
+From its beginnings as a shadowy insurgent group to its evolution as a powerful military force in the civil war, al Qaeda's Syrian outfit has slowly but surely increased its influence in the country.
 Today, al Qaeda is eclipsing the Islamic State as the most dangerous extremist organization in the region.
-But its success may well be its undoing.
+But its success may well be its undoing....

 Preview Some FREE Worldview Articles Below:

 Free Coronavirus Articles

 Copyright © Stratfor Enterprises, LLC.
 All rights reserved.